Nirahua Hindustani 3: Filming

-The film was shot in beautiful locations of Chhattisgarh like Koliyari village, Highway Hotel, Mittal Hotel and Fit Life Gym in Dhamtari district, Bunglow Raipur and Raipur city in Raipur district with some scenes shot in Akashwadi Jhopadpatti and Adventure Park Beach in Mumbai.
+The film was shot in locations of Chhattisgarh like Koliyari village, Highway Hotel, Mittal Hotel and Fit Life Gym in Dhamtari district, Bunglow Raipur and Raipur city in Raipur district with some scenes shot in Akashwadi Jhopadpatti and Adventure Park Beach in Mumbai.

-Post-production

-The script of 'Nirahua Hindustani 3' has been written by Arbind Tiwari while music has been composed by Rajnish Mishra.
-The cinematography is by Siddharth Singh.
-Kanu Mukharjee and Nishant Upadhyay have choreographed the dance numbers.
-Andalib Pathan has directed the action and stunts in the film.
-Dress designed by Kavita Sunita Creation while publicity designed by Narsu Bahera (Shakti Arts).
-Art direction done by Nazir Sheikh while background music scored by Aslam Surty.
-Post-production done in "Audio Lab" while editing done by "Nirahua Entertainment".
-VFX done by "Humming Bird VFX Studio".

 Release

-The film was released on 14 November 2018 on occasion of Chhath in the all theatres of Bihar and this film has got the biggest opening of the year 2018 in Bhojpuri Cinema.
+The film was released on 14 November 2018 on occasion of Chhath in the all theatres of Bihar and had one of the biggest openings of the year 2018 in Bhojpuri Cinema.
 On 21 December 2018, it also released in all theatres of Mumbai and Gujarat and emerged as one of the biggest Bhojpuri blockbusters of the year.

 Soundtrack

 The soundtrack for "Nirahua Hindustani 3" was composed by Rajnish Mishra with lyrics written by Pyare Lal Yadav, Shyam Dehati and Azad Singh.
-The soundtrack included an unusually large number of songs at 10.
 It was produced under Nirahua's own company, the "Nirahua Music World" label.

 The song "Chicken Biryani Champa Ki Jawani" was successful on YouTube.
-It was released on 20 October 2018 at YouTube.
+It was released on 20 October 2018 on YouTube.
 Within the first week, it had collected 1.5 million views.

 Marketing

 The first-look poster was released on producer Pravesh Lal Yadav's official Instagram account on 28 August 2018.
-He says film release in this Chhath Pooja on all theatres.
+He said the film would release in Chhath Pooja for all theatres.
 A teaser was released on 22 September 2018 on the official YouTube channel of "SRK Music", which also bought the satellite rights.

-The trailer of this film was released on 12 October 2018 at YouTube official Channel of "SRK Music".
+The trailer for the film was released on 12 October 2018 on the official YouTube Channel of "SRK Music".

-The film also stream at Online video platform site YouTube on 27 March 2019 at official handle of "SRK Music" and create a records with 10 million views in just 2 day.
-He made another record first film in Bhojpuri Cinema to get 50 million views in just two months.
-Ecstatic over the good news, the lead stars of the film Aamrapali and Nirahua share a poster of the film on their respective social media handles his film crossed over 100 millions views in just one year.
+The film was also streamable on YouTube on 27 March 2019 and received 10 million views in just 2 days.
+It also broke a record being the first in Bhojpuri Cinema to get 50 million views in just two months.
+Ecstatic over the good news, the lead stars of the film Aamrapali and Nirahua share da poster of the film on their respective social media handles and the film crossed over 100 millions views in just one year.